Albert Breer Had Better Be Wrong About Cardinals’ Coaching Moves

 This year, I am imploring the fans and the Cardinals’ organization to give Kliff Kingsbury a chance to take full command of his offense, schematically and personnel-wise (with the help of the new GM or co-GMs), before anyone arrives to the conclusion that he deserves to be fired.

-Fans keep saying, “Kliff’s had 4 years” —- yeah, 4 years of doing as he was told by Steve Keim.
+Fans keep saying, “Kliff’s had four years” —- yeah, four years of doing as he was told by Steve Keim.

 Steve Keim and Sean Kugler are gone.